tischfieldlab/moseq-reports/docs/src/SyllableAnnotation.md

 # Syllable Annotation Guide
-This guide presents a general protocol for annotating moseq syllables.
+This guide presents a general protocol for annotating MoSeq syllables.

 ## Considerations for Annotations
 Try to annotate using a set of simplified and reusable tags that describe multiple instance of each